-Syria: Aleppo hospital hit again as crisis worsens
+Russia warns US not to attack Syrian regime

 - Activists report dozens more deaths across the besieged Syrian city

-(CNN)One of the main hospitals in the besieged Syrian city of Aleppo was reportedly struck Saturday for the second time in four days as regime forces backed by Russia bombard rebel-held areas.
+In Aleppo, the M10 hospital was hit Saturday for the second time in four days.

-The M10 hospital was hit by a "torrent" of weapons including two barrel bombs, two cluster bombs and at least one rocket, Adham Sahloul, a spokesman for the Syrian American Medical Society, told CNN.
-None of the staff or patients were hurt.
+The facility was struck by a "torrent" of weapons including two barrel bombs, two cluster bombs and at least one rocket, said Adham Sahloul, spokesman for the Syrian American Medical Society.

+One person died and 15 were wounded in the bombings, according to an activist with the opposition-aligned group Aleppo Media Center.
+Some patients hurt in the attack were also wounded when bombs struck the same facility Wednesday, the activist said.

+M10, the largest surgical hospital in Aleppo, is now out of service, the activist said.

 On Friday alone, the M10 hospital saw 84 cases, including 22 children, Sahloul said.
 Sixteen of those died, including five children.